Stuffed Meat Rolls / Braciole

 - Make a paste with 2 of the garlic cloves, the parsley, basil, salt, pepper and 2 tablespoons of the olive oil.

-- Pound the cutlets thin.
-Spread a little of the paste over the top of each cutlet.
-Top the paste with a slice of ham and a sprinkling of the cheese.
+- Pound the slices to an even thinness with a meat pounder.
+Spread a little of the paste over the top of each piece. and a sprinkling of the cheese.

-- Roll the cutlets up tightly like little jellyrolls and tie them in several places with kitchen string.
+- Roll the slices up tightly like little jellyrolls and tie them in several places with kitchen string.

-- Brown the meat in a skillet in the remaining olive oil.
+- Brown the rolls in a skillet in the remaining olive oil.
 Transfer them as they brown to a dish.

 - Cook the onion in the meat drippings over medium heat until they wilt.
 Stir in the garlic and cook 1 minute.
 Add the tomatoes, wine and salt to taste.
 Return the meat rolls with any of their juices to the pan.

-- Cover the pan and cook over low heat for 30 minutes.
+- Cover the pan and cook over low heat for 35 to 45 minutes or until the meat is fork tender.

 Related Recipes